If you’re planning on going away a few times a year, then an annual travel insurance policy can cover all your trips offering great value protection.

 Depending on where you’re planning on going during the year, you can pick from three types of annual cover:

-Most annual travel policies include:
+Most annual travel policies will usually include:

 There are a number of advantages to taking out a multi-trip policy including: